chasmack/polycalc/README.md

 This tool allows the user to create a command file from line table data.
 The command file can then be processed to create AutoCAD LW polylines.
-A typical line table looks like ...
+A typical line table looks like this ...

 ![alt text](https://raw.githubusercontent.com/chasmack/polycalc/master/data/line-table.jpg "PM1241 sheet 3/3 detail")